 - The members can know the location of other members easily; @ command will show the members’ depth, and screen with

-command will displays the members if they’re there regardless of line of sight;
+Lcommand will display the members, if they’re on the same dungeon level, regardless of line of sight;

-💡 This can be also used to avoid exploring the same floor. - Players can specify a party name as destination of chat.
+💡 This can also be used to avoid exploring the same floor. - Players can specify a party name as a chat destination.

-eg. typing as following will send message only to members of party ”Lemming squad’:
+eg. typing as follows will send a message only to members of party ”Lemming squad’:

 Lemming squad:orcs ahead!